phonopy/phono3py/_sources/direct-solution.md

 conda-forge is written {ref}`here<install_an_example>`.

 Phono3py has two different interfaces to the LAPACK library.
 One is via scipy (or numpy), and the other is via LAPACKE as shown below.
-How to switch between interfaces is described in the
+The LAPACKE interface is deprecated in v4 and is only available through the legacy C-extension backend; the default Rust backend uses the scipy/numpy interface.
+How to switch between interfaces is described in the {ref}`next section<direct_solution_solver_choice>`.
-{ref}`next section<direct_solution_solver_choice>`.

 ### OpenBLAS or MKL linked scipy and numpy